SuperOfficeDocs/crmscript/docs/api-reference/global-functions/sleep.md

 # sleep(Float seconds)

 Sleep (give up CPU) for some time.
-Useful in some CPU intensive loops to maintain a responsive system.
+Useful in some CPU-intensive loops to maintain a responsive system.

 ## Example